Jrogbaaa/MSA/IMAGE_COMPRESSION_FIXES.md

 ## Overview

+This document details the evolution of image handling solutions in the MSA Properties platform, culminating in the **Firebase Storage Integration** that completely eliminates the 1MB document size limit.

+## ⚠️ **SUPERSEDED BY FIREBASE STORAGE** (July 18, 2025)

+**All compression-based solutions below have been superseded by Firebase Storage integration.
+See [FIREBASE_STORAGE_INTEGRATION.md](./FIREBASE_STORAGE_INTEGRATION.md) for the complete solution.**

+---

+## Historical Issue Resolution

 This document details the critical fix implemented to resolve a major issue where property uploads were failing silently.
 The root cause was a flawed image compression algorithm that, paradoxically, increased image file sizes, causing property documents to exceed Firebase's 1MB size limit.

 ## Issues Identified